rovi9969/htoa-aov-manager/README.md

 6. In the top section UI there is option to save the selection of aovs for future use, which can go upto 5 times and one can reset the records as well.

 ---

+**Changelog:**

+*version 1.1*

+1. Right Mouse Click action on checked section will allow all aovs  go off on that section to select fewer item faster & Right Mouse Click + Control will check all aovs of checked section.

+2. Save Selection , added input action to give name to selection set.

+3. Unchanged selection set will default the ticked options.

+4. Reset will properly revert all changes to default.

+---
 **Script Config in Houdini**